Collecting data from custom sources in Security Lake

 Sets up an AWS Glue crawler to partition your source data.
 The crawler populates the AWS Glue Data Catalog with the table.
 It also automatically discovers new source data and extracts schema definitions.

-To add a custom source to Security Lake, it must meet the following requirements:
+To add a custom source to Security Lake, it must meet the following requirements.
+Failure to meet these requirements could have performance impacts, and may impact analytics use cases such as querying.

 -